Monitor network connectivity by using Connection Monitor

 Here are some use cases for Connection Monitor:

-- Your front-end web server VM communicates with a database server VM in a multi-tier application.
-You want to check network connectivity between the two VMs.
+- Your front-end web server virtual machine (VM) or virtual machine scale set(VMSS) communicates with a database server VM in a multi-tier application.
+You want to check network connectivity between the two VM/or scale sets.

-- You want VMs in the East US region to ping VMs in the Central US region, and you want to compare cross-region network latencies.
+- You want VMs/scale sets in, for example, the East US region to ping VMs/scale sets in the Central US region, and you want to compare cross-region network latencies.

-- You have multiple on-premises office sites in Seattle, Washington, and in Ashburn, Virginia.
+- You have multiple on-premises office sites, one in Seattle, Washington, for example, and another in Ashburn, Virginia.
 Your office sites connect to Microsoft 365 URLs.
-For your users of Microsoft 365 URLs, compare the latencies between Seattle and Ashburn.
+For your users of Microsoft 365 URLs, you want to compare the latencies between Seattle and Ashburn.

-- Your hybrid application needs connectivity to an Azure Storage endpoint.
-Your on-premises site and your Azure application connect to the same Azure Storage endpoint.
-You want to compare the latencies of the on-premises site to the latencies of the Azure application.
+- Your hybrid application needs connectivity to an Azure storage account endpoint.
+Your on-premises site and your Azure application connect to the same endpoint.
+You want to compare the latencies of the on-premises site with the latencies of the Azure application.

-- You want to check the connectivity between your on-premises setups and the Azure VMs that host your cloud application.
+- You want to check the connectivity between your on-premises setups and the Azure VMs/virtual machine scale sets that host your cloud application.

-Connection Monitor combines the best of two features: the Network Watcher Connection Monitor (Classic) feature and the Network Performance Monitor (NPM) Service Connectivity Monitor, ExpressRoute Monitoring, and Performance Monitoring feature.
+Connection Monitor combines the best of two features: the Network Watcher Connection Monitor (Classic) feature and the Network Performance Monitor Service Connectivity Monitor, ExpressRoute Monitoring, and Performance monitoring feature.